JBalina/webapp/README.md

 # JoinUs-WebApp
- Project to practice mysql, nodejs, and express
+ Small project to practice mysql, nodejs, and express.

+ Allows user to input an email to be added to a mysql database.